-Fig. 24 (L): CMOS bio-luminescence sensor chip; (R): One photodiode pixel cell and photocurrent detection circuits (From [39])
+Fig. 24 (L): CMOS bio-luminescence sensor chip; (R): One photodiode pixel cell and photocurrent detection circuits (from [39])

-5 The PNA-BeadCAP® Molecular Detection Assay
+5 The PNA-BeadCAP® molecular detection assay

-We developed the PNA-BeadCAP® nonenzymatic assay to simplify molecular detection of DNA and RNA targets.
-It employs synthetic peptide nucleic acid (PNA) probes, a novel bead-based assay, and capacitive detection of the beads with a standard-CMOS chip.
-The reader is referred to patents [42, 43, 44] for a description of the assay architecture and operating principles.
+We developed the PNA-BeadCAP® non-enzymatic assay to simplify molecular detection of DNA and RNA targets.
+It employs synthetic peptide-nucleic-acid (PNA) probes, a novel bead-based assay, and capacitive detection of the beads with a standard-CMOS chip.
+The reader is referred to patents [42], [43], [44] for a description of the assay architecture and operating principles.
 Briefly, the sequential, highly specific in-solution hybridization events in the assay result in the release of a synthetic proxy bead over the biosensor.
-Subsequent capture of the proxy on the correct complementary biosensor leads to the transduction of the proxy presence into a capacitance signal, representing the amount of RNA in the sample.
+Subsequent capture of the proxy on the correct complementary biosensor leads to the transduction of the proxy presence into a capacitance signal.

-5.1 PNA Probes
+5.1 PNA probes

-The PNA probes of the assay are synthesized by solid-phase FMOC peptide synthesis [45] and contain the standard A, T, C, and G monomer bases as in PCR DNA oligomer probes.
-However, whereas DNA probes have a negative charge due to their (deoxy)ribose-phosphate backbone, PNAs have a neutral backbone, due to substitution of N-(2-aminoethyl) -glycine units linked by amide bonds (Fig. 25):
+The PNA probes of the assay are synthesized by solid-phase FMOC peptide synthesis [46], and contain the standard A, T, C, and G monomer bases as in PCR DNA oligomer probes.
+However, whereas DNA probes have a negative charge due to their (deoxy)ribose-phosphate backbone, PNA's have a neutral backbone, due to substitution of N-(2-aminoethyl) -glycine units linked by amide bonds (Fig. 25):